 The vagina is designed to keep itself clean with natural, healthy vaginal secretions.
 You can keep your vagina healthy with the same things that keep your whole body healthy—regular hygiene and a good diet.
 There are some basic dos and don’ts you can follow:

 - DON’T douche—it upsets the natural balance of the vagina.
-Most doctors and the American College of Obstetricians and Gynecologists (ACOG) suggest that women steer clear of douching.
-Douching may make a woman more prone to vaginal infections.
+Most health care providers and the American College of Obstetricians and Gynecologists (ACOG) suggest that women steer clear of douching.
+Douching may make someone more prone to vaginal infections.